FortiADC

 Description

-This article describes which information should be collected and shared with the TAC-Support in order to analyze the root cause of a crash event.
+This article describes which information should be collected and shared with the TAC-Support to analyze the root cause of a crash event.

 Scope